 People often think that you need to have a lot of money in order to travel, but that’s not actually true.
-The key is how you choose to spend the money that you have, and how you choose to save money for vacation.
+The key is getting a handle on your household finances and knowing how to budget so that you can save for travel.
+Then, it’s about prioritizing a plan for saving up for your next trip and focusing on making it happen.

 People tell me all the time how much they would love to see the world or take their family on a vacation, but they don’t.
-That’s because they don’t make it a financial priority.
+That’s because they say they want to travel, but they don’t actually make saving for travel a financial priority.
+In fact, we’re caught up in a world where saving isn’t as fun as spending — and we’re encouraged to spend all the time.

 Everyone has different financial situations, but I firmly believe that the saying is true: “if there is a will, there is a way.”